 There have been few studies done, sadly, tracking the outcomes of Montessori children in comparison to children in traditional education.
-This study in Milwaukee, Do Montessori Schools Have an Edge?, is often cited although some researchers feel the study size was too small.
+One study in Milwaukee is often cited although some researchers feel the study size was too small.
 The study did find that Montessori students outscore traditional school children in math, language, and social skills.

 Also helpful is research done in the scientific arena, especially that of Dr. Steve Hughes, a Montessori parent and pediatric neuropsychologist.
 Dr. Hughes has done extensive research on cognitive development, and he has concluded that the Montessori method is perfectly designed to fit the way our brains process information.